 - September 2014 – Daniel worked with the CMA in preparing a paper addressing the impact of capital gains tax on shares listed on the Nairobi Securities Exchange and in preparing a lobby paper to seek exemption of these shares from CGT.
 Listed shares were eventually exempted from CGT by Finance Act 2015.

 - August 2015 – Daniel was invited by the Parliamentary Committee on Finance, Planning and Trade to make representations on suggested changes to the Kenyan taxation regime, in particular on the Tax Procedures Bill which subsequently entered into force in January 2016.

 - July 2015 to date – Daniel has been a member of the Capital Markets Master Plan Implementation Committee Working Group 4 which has been charged with, among other things, the responsibility to craft a new regulatory and tax regime that broadens up accessibility to Kenyan equity markets internationally.

-- Daniel’s tax expertise have been recognised by Chambers Global 2012 – 2021
+- Daniel’s tax expertise has been recognised by Chambers Global 2012 – 2022

 - Daniel is recommended by Legal 500 2021 in the commercial, corporate and M&A category

 - Daniel is ranked by Chambers Private Wealth Law in Kenya in 2018 – 2022

 “Daniel Ngumy is an extremely sharp lawyer and probably the best tax attorney in Kenya.”
 “He is very highly rated for tax planning and structuring.” – Chambers Global 2022